Skip to content

 100 C373.15 Kwater boils at sea level

+The dense table above lists every step in between.
 The two endpoints to remember are the easy ones: water freezes at 273.15 K and boils at 373.15 K, exactly 100 K apart, same as the 100-degree gap in Celsius.
 And 0 K is the hard wall, the temperature nothing can drop below.

 Where Kelvin actually shows up